michalsustr/RL_workshop/README.md

 ## Citation

-If you are going to use the materials in this workshop and publish papers, please include citation:
+If you are going to use the materials in this workshop, please include citation:

 	@ONLINE{RL_workshop:2016:Online,
 		author = {Michal Sustr and Jan Zikes},